himoose/user-docs/docs/features/content-briefs.md

 ### Why does my brief include some URLs marked as "AI Overview Citation" or "ChatGPT Citation"?

-These sources come from **Google's AI Overview** or **ChatGPT Search API** citations, showing what Google's AI or ChatGPT's web-connected search considers authoritative for your keyword.
+These sources come from **Google's AI Overview** or **ChatGPT Search** citations, showing what Google's AI or ChatGPT's web-connected search considers authoritative for your keyword.

-**Why this matters**: If Google or ChatGPT cite a source, it's likely high-quality and relevant.
+**Why this matters**: If Google or ChatGPT cite a source, it's likely perceived as high-quality and relevant.
 Analyzing these gives you insight into what AI systems prioritize, which can inform your own content strategy.

 ### How accurate is the recommended word count?